MattPinder/MastersProject/README.md

 ## Mito

 * 15% divergence on Long reference produces an unsupported longer repeat on the 28th repeat; try with shorter repeat #
-* Attempting job with Third quiver1 reference - job 16768
+* Attempting job with Third quiver1 reference - job 16768 (15% divergence, RO5_Mito_Third_Quiver1_Reverse reference)
   * Still some supporting reads as with the Long reference...
   * HOW TO PROCEED?
+* Deleted for space

 ## Sulfitobacter